cdurrans/FCND-Controls-CPP/README.md

     cmd.desiredThrustsN[3] = f4; // rear right
 ```

 This fulfills the writeup for my project, but please look forward to me updating it in greater detail in a blog post.
+Something I learned too was that if you used twiddle you might be waiting a long while.
+On the other hand, it is very useful because you can fine tune the parameters even further if you set the update amounts to be low at first.
+Of course, if you are far from the optimal solution it will increase the adjustment amounts to larger numbers.
+Another insight I had while tuning is that if you tune too much for one scenario it can cause other scenarios to no longer pass.
+I had a particularly hard time with scenario 4 and 5.
+Sometimes the optimal solution for scenario 5 will cause scenario 2 or 3 to no longer pass.
+Also, if you let twiddle run on scenario 4 for too long your PID controller for altitude will change drammatically and it may affect the other scenarios adversely.